#1 By: Kuba, February 12th, 2013 17:31

 Supporting the early Discourse adopters, those setting up test and trial forums, and those contributing code, on GitHub and here in a "teach the teachers" manner, so they can help others in turn.

-Making sure our own house is in order so that we can eventually support our 3 partners as outlined on http://www.discourse.org/buy/ sometime later in March.
+Making sure our own house was in order so that we can begin to support our 3 partners as outlined on http://www.discourse.org/buy/

 The only practical advice I can think at the moment of is to avoid attempting to add any major new features, I know we certainly are avoiding any new feature work as we stabilize and test the code base in a public environment!
 That said, small tweaks, fixes, and refactorings are certainly more than welcome!